AlexJnshi/ab_react_project/README.md

 - When user click categories filters, it should make a request with clicked category, respond 100 results, then recalculate new 6 categories that are shown on the page.
 Unfortunately, I did not success made that request, the api always back the same results.
     -  The API is ```/product?categories:in= category numbers``` or ```/product?categorie=category number```
-    - As a result, The filter function not working and I could not to store filter state in Localstorage.
+    - As a result, The filter function not working and I could not to store filter state in Sessionlstorage.

 - For pagination, I use "cheaper way" to do it, sort data in client side,instead to request from server